 Early Attempts at Classification

 Early chemists recognized that certain elements shared similar properties.
-Scientists like Johann Wolfgang Döbereiner attempted to classify elements into triads based on their atomic weights and properties.
-However, these early attempts were limited by the lack of accurate atomic weight data and a comprehensive understanding of element behavior.
+In real terms, scientists like Johann Wolfgang Döbereiner attempted to classify elements into triads based on their atomic weights and properties.
+Still, these early attempts were limited by the lack of accurate atomic weight data and a comprehensive understanding of element behavior But it adds up..

 Mendeleev's Breakthrough